Fourth of July Safety Tips

 First things first, make sure your pet has the most up to date information available on their tag.
 Include your address, and multiple phone numbers to call in case of emergency.

 Keep all of your animals collared for the first few days of July.
 Fireworks can start at any time when approaching the holiday.
 Even if you have indoor-only cats it’s a great idea to keep a collar and ID tag on them (they can become master escape-artists in the blink of an eye!).

 Is your pet microchipped?
 If not, Good Neighbor Vet offers a $15 Microchip service (with free registration!) and will be holding three events at Pets On Broadway throughout the month of June!
 Check out the event calendar for details.

 If you already have a microchip make sure your information is up-to-date and any address changes have been logged.

 Take some pictures of your pet--if the worst happens and your pet goes missing, having a recent photo may be indispensable to being reunited.

-There are a multitude of products that can be used to keep your pet calm.
-Every pet reacts a little bit differently, so we recommend checking out a couple options in the weeks leading up to the holiday.
+There are plenty of calming products to choose from.
+Every pet reacts a little bit differently, so we recommend checking out a couple of options in the weeks leading up to the holiday.
 Nothing worse than finding out the calming treat isn’t quite as effective as you hoped when the burgers are already on the BBQ.

 The number one tip is to keep your pet indoors or enclosed.
 Ideally with someone else at home as well.
 Create a safe area for them within their space, shut the windows, have plenty of chew toys, treats, and cushy bedding available.
 Playing gentle music or using a white noise machine can also help cover the fireworks sound and help soothe your pet.